Reuben Saltzman

 Rules for dryer ducts

 Dryer exhaust ducts must vent to the exterior.
-There are UL listed devices that will allow you to exhaust your dryer to the inside of your house, but that doesn’t mean you should.
+There are UL-listed devices that will allow you to exhaust your dryer to the inside of your house, but that doesn’t mean you should.
 All of that moisture coming back into the home is bad news.
+Here in Minnesota, code section 504.1 makes it clear that dryers, whether gas or electric, need to vent to the exterior of the building.

-Exhaust ducts must have a smooth interior finish and must be made out of metal that is a minimum of 0.016-inch thick.
+Exhaust ducts must have a smooth interior finish and must be made from metal that is a minimum of 0.016-inch thick.
 This is approximately 27 gauge steel, but you’ll only find 26 gauge steel.
 The duct size must be 4 inches in diameter.
 No more, no less.
-When the duct is oversized, the velocity is decreased and the potential for lint accumulation is increased.
+If you oversize the duct you decrease the air velocity, which means you increase the potential for lint accumulation.
+Section 603.9 of the code says that joints in ducts need to be sealed with UL-181B foil tape or mastic; no duct tape, no screws (504.4).

-The maximum length of a dryer duct should be determined by the clothes dryer manufacturer’s installation instructions.
+The maximum length of a dryer duct is up to the clothes dryer manufacturer’s installation instructions.
 The code specifies a maximum of 35 feet and gives reductions for various elbow fittings, but the code is also extremely conservative.
-I’ve never seen a clothes dryer manufacturer give instructions that were nearly as restrictive as those given by the code, and the code allows the manufacturer’s requirements to be followed.
-I just did a quick search of manufacturer’s requirements from Maytag, LG, Kenmore, and Samsung.
-They allowed lengths of 64, 65, 64, and 80 feet, respectively.
+I’ve never seen a clothes dryer manufacturer give instructions nearly as restrictive as those given by the code, and the code allows the manufacturer’s requirements to be followed.
+I quickly searched the manufacturer’s requirements from Maytag, LG, Kenmore, and Samsung.
+They allow equivalent lengths of 64, 65, 64, and 80 feet, respectively.

 The length of a dryer duct is measured from “the connection to the transition duct from the dryer to the outlet terminal“.
 In other words, you don’t count the transition duct when determining the duct length.

 Each terminal requires a backdraft damper and no screens are allowed at the terminal because they get clogged.
-The worst is when screens are installed at roof terminals because nobody ever goes up there.
-The video clip below was from a one-year warranty inspection that I did on a home that was less than one year old.
-Yes, new houses need home inspections too.
+The worst is when screens are installed at roof terminals, because nobody ever goes up there.

 Rules for dryer transition ducts